yoterel/STORM-Net/README.md

 # STORM-Net: Simple and Timely Optode Registration Method for Functional Near-Infrared Spectroscopy (FNIRS)
 All files in the repository are an implementation of the original manuscript and research ([preprint](https://doi.org/10.1101/2020.12.29.424683)).
 ## Introduction
 This application is designed to provide an accurate estimation of the position of an fNIRS probing cap on a participant’s head, based on a short video.
-In other words, given a short video of the participant wearing the fNIRS cap, the application outputs the coordiantes of every optode position in MNI coordinates (or a standard cooridnate system that can be easly transformed to MNI using external tools such as [SPM fNIRS](https://www.nitrc.org/projects/spm_fnirs/)).
+In other words, given a short video of the participant wearing the fNIRS cap, the application outputs the coordinates of every point of interest on the cap in (a statistical) MNI coordinate system (or, if required, in the original coordinates system that can be later transformed to MNI using external tools such as [SPM fNIRS](https://www.nitrc.org/projects/spm_fnirs/)).

 There are 3 modes of operation:
 1. A GUI that allows manual annotation of the data / supervising the automatic method - this is recommended for first time users.
 2. A command-line interface which is a ready-to-use end-to-end script that performs calibration given a video file - use this when you are comfortable with the GUI and its results.
-3. An experimental mode that allows reproducing all results from the original paper.
+3. An experimental mode that allows reproducing all results from the original manuscript.

 The repository also contains:
-- Python scripts for finetunning (or training from scratch) the neural networks discussed in the paper.
+- Python scripts for training the neural networks discussed in the paper.
 Description of how to do this is down below.
 - A synthetic data generator implemented in [Unity](https://unity.com/).

 ### Application dependencies: